Secure Coding in C and C++

 Subjects covered in the first two days are general, but examples are taken from both the Microsoft Visual Studio and GCC compilers on Windows and Linux platforms.
 Course material on integers uses examples from the x86-64 and IA-32 architectures.

 The third and fourth days of the course focus on POSIX platforms.
-Doug Lea's malloc (dlmalloc) is used to demonstrate exploits in the Linux environment, while the file I/O sections focus on UNIX and the UNIX file system (UFS).
+Doug Lea's malloc (dlmalloc) is used to demonstrate exploits in the Linux environment, while the file I/O sections focus on the POSIX standard and the Linux operating system.